wellingtoncunha/big_data/stand_up_a_hadoop_cluster_on_aws.md

     ssh datanode1 pip3 install mrjob
     ```

-    **Note**: I'm taking the chance here to install python3, pip3 and mrjob because I'm using them and they need to be installed in each one of the data nodes
+    **Note**: I'm taking the chance to install python3, pip3 and mrjob because I'm using them and they need to be installed in each one of the data nodes

 ## Specific configurations for Name Node (and finally starting Hadoop)